nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

-You have two modules in your system responsible for rendering HTML components.

-## Tightly Coupled Components
+## Another Example of Coupled Components

 Starting off with this default HTML structure in the `index.html` file, the **`FriendList`** component will be rendered in the first section, and the **`MessageList`** component will be rendered in the second section.